infoenscare/BizoWIN/README.md

-# softwareBase
+# BizoWIN
-This is base for software built with laravel/PHP as backend and nextJs as frontend
+Bizowin is all in one business solution for small, medium and large businesses